-The use of ASN.1 as defined in ITU-T Recs.
-X.680, X.681, X.682 and X.683 is supported in combination with SDL, with a recognition that some ASN.1 constructs cannot be successfully mapped to SDL (or at least the mapping has not been identified and specified in this Recommendation).
+The use of ASN.1 as defined in ITU-T Recs X.680, X.681, X.682 and X.683 is supported in combination with SDL, with a recognition that some ASN.1 constructs cannot be successfully mapped to SDL (or at least the mapping has not been identified and specified in this Recommendation).
 The constructs that cannot be mapped to SDL will exist in ASN.1 packages used as a source of transformation.
 During the transformation to SDL they are effectively treated as if not present and should not cause any problems for successful transformation of other constructs.
 Such constructs are the extension marker and exception marker defined in ITU-T Rec.
 X.680, which may be present in ASN.1 but are ignored in the transformation to SDL.
-Parts of the ASN.1 grammar (1997) related to extension and exception markers are therefore not used in this Recommendation.

 Some constructs of ASN.1 are never transformed to SDL as such, but contain information that can direct or be used in the transformation.
 The prominent examples of such constructs are relational constraints as defined in ITU-T Rec.
-X.682, object classes and object sets.
+X.682, information object classes and information object sets (see clause 5).